 These genetic mutations in our DNA lower the stress threshold making us susceptible to the effects of traumatic events.
 This effect is cumulative and leads to depression/PTSD.
 First responders, military personal, and persons suffering from Depression/PTSD need to be educated to recognize this risk/triggers as part of treatment plan or preventive maintenance class.

 The good news is that once the mutations are identified, they can be effectively treated allowing you to be, dare I say, normal.
 In other words it levels the playing field as Dr. Crosby so elegantly states.
-Once you have the stress tolerance of a normal person (physically) you can educated yourself and become better equipped to handle life’s little “stressors” like death, marriage, bad transmission the things that tend push us over the edge to Meltdown Town.
+Once you have the stress tolerance of a normal person (physically) you can educated yourself and become better equipped to handle life’s little “stressors” like death, marriage, bad transmissions the things that tend push us over the edge to Meltdown Town.

 So how does one identify these genetic mutations you ask?
 Simple, send a DNA sample to 23 and Me (ancestry/health trait site).
 In addition to finding out about your ancestry, which is pretty cool, a raw data file containing you genetic makeup is also generated.
 A software program processes that data spitting out what’s wrong with you, or I mean your genetic make up.
 Then based on those findings, vitamin supplements (that’s right) are recommended for daily use to negate the effects of the mutations.

 It sounds a little too simple, no?
-But yes, it work.
+But yes, it works.
 It’s all about the absorption of nutrients.
 The genetic mutations do not allow vitamins to properly absorb into the body causing deficiencies.
 I personal take vitamins D, C and varieties of B. I have the charts, diagrams and all that business to illustrate the effects all the way down to the molecular level.
 I will save those for another post.
 Here’s another good one for you; The majority of medical schools have yet to add this information to their curriculum.

 Do understand that erasing the deficiencies is only part of the treatment equation.
 The vitamins are part of a three-pronged attack against Depression/PTSD.
 The other two items are education therapy and a healthy, active lifestyle.
 The key here is that you cannot discount any one of the three or you will tend to backslide.
 And if you let one thing slide in the mental health arena, your depression/PTSD will start to ice skate.
 I fancy the thought of this treatment trident sticking my Depression/PTSD in the ass.
 I don’t want to sound Pollyannaish but there is hope for those of us that have suffered for so long.